unicef/publicgoods-toolkit/policy.md

 (GDPR) -- even if your DPG's country of deployment doesn't have strong regulation -- to be in a better position to maintain a secure, trusted DPG that protects the most vulnerable and can be adopted beyond national borders.
-Recognize that protecting privacy and security requires continuous attention, starting from project inception.
+Pay continuous attention to privacy and security from the moment of project inception.
 Privacy guidelines, pre-engagement diligence with vendors, and standardized templates and contracts will help you create a trustworthy DPG and meet the [DPG standard](https://digitalpublicgoods.net/standard/).